On February 10, 2021, the Rock and Roll Hall of Fame announced its newest nominees for the Class of 2021.

 Otis Rush—The Chicago blues great, now 82, was a major influence on guitarists like Eric Clapton, Michael Bloomfield and Peter Green.
 How about honoring him while he’s still around?

-Bobby Rydell—Among the many squeal-inducing ’50s/60s pretty-boy pinups, he made some of the best records, all for Philadelphia’s storied Cameo label.
+Bobby Rydell—Among the many squeal-inducing ’50s/60s pretty-boy pinups, the late singer made some of the best records, all for Philadelphia’s storied Cameo label.

 The Searchers—You think there was only one great band to come out of Liverpool?
 This quartet’s harmony-rich tunes like “Needles and Pins” and “Love Potion Number Nine” were keepers too.